seinecle/nocodeapp-mods/docs/index.md

 ## Questions / suggestions
 New features?
 Improvements?
 I'll do my best to develop them.
 Get in touch at clementlevallois@protonmail.com or on Twitter [@seinecle](http://twitter.com/seinecle).

-Or chat directly with Facebook Messenger:
+Or chat directly with Facebook Messenger with the widget here on this page.

 <!-- Messenger Chat Plugin Code -->
 <div id="fb-root"></div>